 The Toronto Star offers digital and print subscriptions with benefits for its readers.

-The Star often has subscription offers, like the $1 for six months deal, making it easy for new readers to get full digital access at a low price.
+Subscription pricing and introductory offers vary over time, with current details available through the Star’s subscription pages.
 Subscribers receive exclusive access to special stories, newsletters, and the daily digital edition of the paper.
 These benefits make it easy for subscribers to stay informed on the latest news.

 With a digital membership, readers can access the Star’s mobile app, receive personalized news updates, and read articles at any time.
 These features make it convenient for people to keep up with the news wherever they are.